-represent a leap from wires printed on a printed circuit board to wires of microscopic dimensions formed on a thin wafer of silicon (SO2), wich is common sand, or quartz.
+Semiconductor chips represent a leap from wires printed on a printed circuit board to wires of microscopic dimensions formed on a thin wafer of silicon (SO2), wich is common sand, or quartz.
 Semiconductor chips are now constructed in "nanometer" dimensions:

-Topside view of Apple's A5X chip: the A5X was used as the central processing unit (CPU), the brain, in some iPads.
-Apple's A5, A5X, and A6 chips, as well as several other Apple-designed chips, were manufactured by Samsung of Korea.
-The newer Apple A7 chip, which was also manufactured by Samsung, is about a 1,000 times smaller than early calculator CPU chips of the 1970s, but is incredibly faster and infinitely more functional.
-Ironically, these two titans of industry for years have been locked in legal battles over reciprocal claims of patent infringement.
+Topside view of Apple's A5X chip that was used as the central processing unit (CPU), the brain, in some iPads.
+Several Apple-designed chips were manufactured by Samsung of Korea.
+Ironically, these two titans of industry, despite being partners for years, have been locked in legal battles over reciprocal claims of patent infringement.

 Because of the very small, microscopic scale of modern chip fabrication, chips can have many functional units.
-Most of the squares in the image on the (left) are functional units that perform specific tasks, while many of the thin lines are microscopic "wires".
+Most of the squares in the image (above) are functional units that perform specific tasks, while many of the thin lines are microscopic "wires".
 An Apple central processor chip (called a CPU, central processing uni) is shown on the right.
 Centrol processing units have many specialized circuits constructed on one square piece of silicon.

 Art and Nature